metal-stack/csi-driver-lvm/README.md

 To use this functionality, the following is needed:

 - This only works on `StatefulSet`s with volumeClaimTemplates and volume references to the `csi-driver-lvm` storage class
-- In addition to that, the `Pod` managed by the `StatefulSet` needs the annotation: `metal-stack.io/csi-driver-lvm.is-eviction-allowed: true`
+- In addition to that, the `Pod` or `PersistentVolumeClaim` managed by the `StatefulSet` needs the annotation: `metal-stack.io/csi-driver-lvm.is-eviction-allowed: true`

 ## Installation ##

 **Helm charts for installation are located in a separate repository called [helm-charts](https://github.com/metal-stack/helm-charts).
 If you would like to contribute to the helm chart, please raise an issue or pull request there.**